ElcoLuijendijk/GroMPy-couple/readme.md

-# Grompy: Groundwater flow and solute transport models in Python
+# Grompy: Groundwater flow and solute transport modeling in Python

 Grompy is a 2D cross-sectional model of coupled density-driven groundwater flow and solute transport.
-The groundwater flow and solute transport PDEs are solved by an external finite element model code [Escript/Finley](https://launchpad.net/escript-finley).
+The groundwater flow and solute transport euqations are solved by an external finite element model code [Escript/Finley](https://launchpad.net/escript-finley).
 The exchange between groundwater and baseflow/evapotranspiration simulated using a seepage algorithm.
-Grompy includes support for automated running of a series of model experiments using parallel computing.
+Grompy includes support for automated runs of series of model experiments using parallel computing.

 ## Getting Started